eubr-bigsea/Compss-Python/functions/etl/README.md

      :param data:           A list with numFrag pandas's dataframe;
      :param params:         A dictionary that contains:
          - type:
-             * 'percent':   Sample a random amount of records
+             * 'percent':   Sample a random amount of records (default)
              * 'value':     Sample a N random records
              * 'head':      Sample the N firsts records of the dataframe
          - seed :           Optional, seed for the random operation.
-         - value:           Value N to be sampled (in 'value' or 'head' type)
+         - int_value:       Value N to be sampled (in 'value' or 'head' type)
+         - per_value:       Percentage to be sampled (in 'value' or 'head' type)
      :param numFrag:        The number of fragments;
      :return:               A list with numFrag pandas's dataframe.
 ```